gbeckers/Darr/docs/rationale.rst

 There are many great formats for storing scientific data.
 However, the advantages they offer go hand in hand with complexity and dependence on external libraries, or on specific knowledge that is not included with the data.
 This is necessary and tolerable in specific use cases.
-Yet, in many cases life as a scientist is a lot easier if data is stored in a way that is simple and self-explanatory.
+Yet, it can be a hindrance when sharing data with other people who work with different tools, or even when you want to use your own data in a different analysis environment.
+In many cases life as a scientist is a lot easier if data is stored in a way that is simple and self-explanatory.
 You want to be able to use the data without complications in different environments without having to install special libraries or having to look up things.
 You also want to share data without any hassle with your colleagues, who work with, say, R instead of Python.
 Sometimes you want to try out an algorithm that someone wrote in Matlab, and you do not want to have to start exporting large data sets into some different format.
 These things should be simple and painless.
-Unfortunately they often are not (see this `blog by Cyrille Rossant <http://cyrille.rossant .net/moving-away-hdf5/>`__ that echos my own experiences), which is why I wrote Darr.
+Unfortunately they often are not (see this `blog by Cyrille Rossant
+<http://cyrille.rossant.net/moving-away-hdf5/>`__ that echos my own
+experiences), which is why I wrote Darr.

 The **first objective of Darr** is to help you save and use numeric data arrays from within Python in a way that makes them trivially easy to use in